3 Key Specifications of Driver Fitting

 Total Weight and Swingweight

-The stronger the golfer physically and the more aggressively they swing, the heavier the total weight and swingweight will need to be.
+The stronger the golfer physically and the more aggressively they swing, the heavier the total weight and swingweight will need to be to help maintain consistency in swing tempo, timing and rhythm.
 The opposite is true for the weaker and much less aggressive swinging player.
-Matching the “weights” of the driver to the golfer’s swing strength and aggressiveness is critical for swing tempo consistency and the highest incidence of on-center impacts.
+Matching the “weights” of the driver to the golfer’s swing strength and aggressiveness is critical for achieving the highest incidence of on-center impacts.

 Shaft